-Iceland, the country of fire and ice, known for the breathtaking scenery of snow-capped mountains, rivers of glaciers, green lights in the sky, and so much more.
+Iceland, the country of fire and ice, is known for the breathtaking scenery of snow-capped mountains, rivers of glaciers, green lights in the sky, and so much more.

 But, there are still many unanswered questions about how Iceland became, Iceland, such as...
 How did Iceland become one of the most beautiful, natural, and environmentally-friendly countries?
 How did Iceland become the modern community it is today?
 How did the country's geography, climate, and position in the world affect its development?
 Read on to discover Iceland's history and origins.
 This blog will dive deep into the history of Iceland.